“Good health is wealth, together we can do more“ — Dion Mhlaba CA(SA)

 However, acquiring healthcare assets to meet such demands has proven to require more than just ‘will’.

 “Universal healthcare needs bold investors who are willing to put their bets on health.
-For greater returns.” — Quinton Zunga
+For greater returns, whilst doing good“ — Quinton Zunga

-RH Bophelo remains adamant that public investment is a critical key to providing affordable quality healthcare.
-In May 2017, the company became the first black-owned healthcare SPAC to list on the JSE; it opened doors for the public to take part in bringing affordable quality healthcare to the masses.
-By investing in RHB shares on the JSE, the public could indirectly help RH Bophelo raise the necessary capital to acquire commercially viable operating assets, consolidate fragmented players, and eventually provide quality affordable healthcare to the vast majority of previously disadvantaged communities.
+RH Bophelo (“RHB”) remains adamant that more investment is a critical key to providing affordable quality healthcare.
+In June 2017, the company became the first black-owned healthcare SPAC to list on the JSE; it opened doors for the public to take part in bringing affordable quality healthcare to South Africans.

 How you can do more for health